armcknight/forgery/README.md

 ## TODO

-- pull with rebase to replay current local commits onto latest upstream, stashing uncommitted changes
+- pull with rebase to replay current local topic branch commits onto latest upstream default branch, stashing uncommitted changes
 - move repos/gists between public/private directories in case those permissions are switched by the upstream owner
 - collect and print errors instread of failing out of the script